If your spouse refuses to sign divorce papers, learn what your options are and how…

 In North Carolina, couples have to live separately for a minimum of one year before filing for a divorce.
 During this time, one or both parties can draft a separation agreement that outlines child support and custody arrangements, property division, and who is responsible for paying debts and bills.

 Often, these agreements can be used as the foundation of a divorce agreement so there is no need for a lengthy and expensive courtroom battle and both parties can meet their goals.
-But what happens when you draw up a separation agreement and your spouse won’t sign?
+But, what happens when you draw up a separation agreement and your spouse won’t sign it?
 Our divorce lawyers in Raleigh are exploring this topic to break down your options.

 Separation Agreement Laws in North Carolina

 In North Carolina, a separation agreement is a legally binding contract that outlines the terms and conditions agreed upon by a married couple who have decided to separate or divorce.
 It serves as a comprehensive document that covers various aspects of their separation, such as property division, child custody and support, spousal support, and other relevant matters.

 Let’s explore some key points to understand about separation agreement laws in North Carolina.